Lionsberg/old-lionsberg-wiki/Lionsberg System Design/The Way/The Lionsberg System/Resourcing Guide/Resourcing Guide.md

 ## The Meta Fund
 The [[Meta Idea]] that is expressing itself through Lionsberg and the [[Meta Project]] and surrounding network of networks is that we are all working in service of a single overarching and uniting [[Meta Goal]].

-Our unique named expressions, skills, platforms, networks, focuses, and passions are elements of something larger than any of us, which is the collective ethical imperative of every human being on earth to do their aboslute best to rise and meet this moment in history.
+Our unique named expressions, skills, platforms, networks, focuses, and passions are elements of something larger than any of us, which is the collective ethical imperative of every human being on earth to do their absolute best to rise and meet this moment in history.

 In the same we can view our diverse array of unique organizations, networks, and projects as a single uniting [[Meta Project]] that we should coordinate and succeed in...